AXA XL launches fleet management benchmarking service

 A limited partner of AXA XL, XL Innovate is a global insurtech venture capital firm that invests in entrepreneurs contributing to the P&C sector, and typically focuses on start-ups created in-house, disruptive new insurance models, and data and analytics companies with high-value insurance applications.

 With funding continuing to flow into insurtechs, interest in this space is definitely not a fad that’s going away.
-For future investments, the XL Innovate team is looking for businesses that are taking a bite of the commercial insurance process and addressing a problem in that area, Martha Notaras, partner at XL Innovate, told Insurance Business.
+For future investments, the XL Innovate team is looking for businesses that are taking a bite of the commercial insurance process and addressing a problem in that area, Martha Notaras, former partner at XL Innovate, told Insurance Business.

 “One of the defences has always been that commercial lines are so complex that insurtech won’t make progress into that, but we’re seeing that actually there are data and analytics that drive the commercial lines and also that there are certain operational efficiencies that you can drive into,” she explained.
 “When you tell me that a problem is complex, my first question is, I understand that the problem is complex, but which portions of that problem are not complex because I think that there are point solutions that can come in and move out from there.”